VUnit/vunit/docs/user_guide.rst

 Introduction
 ------------
-The idea in VUnit is to have a single point of entry for compiling and running all tests within a HDL project.
-Tests do not need to be manually added to some list as they are automatically detected.
-There is no need for maintaining a list of files in compile order or manually re-compile files after they have been edited as VUnit automatically determines the compile order and which files to re-compile after a modification.

-A ``run.py`` file is created for the project where the :ref:`VUnit Python interface <python_interface>` is used to add libraries and HDL files.
-The ``run.py`` file then acts as a :ref:`command line utility
-<cli>` for compiling and running tests within the project.
+VUnit is invoked by a user-defined project specified in a Python script.
+At minimum, a VUnit project consists of a set of HDL source files mapped to libraries.
+The project serves as single point of entry for compiling and running all tests within an HDL project.
+VUnit provides automatic scanning for unit tests (test benches), automatic determination of compilation order, and incremental recompilation of modified sources.

+The top level Python script is typically named ``run.py``.
+This script is the entry point for executing VUnit.
+The script defines the location for each HDL source file in the project, the library that each source file belongs to, any external (pre-compiled) libraries, and special settings that may be required in order to compile or simulate the project source files.
+The :ref:`VUnit Python interface <python_interface>` is used to create and manipulate the VUnit project within the ``run.py`` file.

+Since the VUnit project is defined by a Python script, the full functionality of Python is available to create dynamic rules to specify the files that should be included in the project.
+For example, HDL files may be recursively included from a directory structure based on a filename pattern.
+Other Python packages or modules may be imported in order to setup the project.

-The command line interface supports listing all tests found as well as running individual tests matching a wildcard pattern.
+Once the files for a project have been included, the :ref:`command line interface <cli>` can then be used to perform a variety of actions on the project.
+For example, listing all tests discovered, or running individual tests matching a wildcard pattern.
 The Python interface also supports running a test bench or test for many different combinations of generic values.

 .. code-block:: python
    :caption: Example ``run.py`` file.